4 Proven Supplements to Reduce High Cortisol Levels

 To combat the oxidative & free radical damage, your body uses antioxidant compounds and enzymes.
-Vitamin C for example is an antioxidant, so is gluthatione, superoxidase dismutase (SOD), vitamin E, etc.
+Vitamin C, for example, is an antioxidant, so is glutathione, superoxidase dismutase (SOD), vitamin E, etc.

 It’s also known that many diseases, chronic stress, and high cortisol can deplete the bodily pool of vitamin C and other antioxidant enzymes, indicating that the body uses them to “repair the damage”.

-It has been researched – for the most part in athletes – that supplementation with antioxidantive supplements leads to fairly significant reductions in cortisol and various other stress parameters (study, study, study, study).
+It has been researched – for the most part in athletes – that supplementation with antioxidant supplements leads to fairly significant reductions in cortisol and various other stress parameters (study, study, study, study).

 This is somewhat common sense, why wouldn’t antioxidants combat the oxidative damage?
 And heck, it doesn’t have to be an antioxidant supplement that does this, if you have a freezer full of berries and a blender, just whip up a smoothie!
 Blueberries, for example, are chock-full of antioxidants.

 NOTE: Part of keeping your body’s own antioxidant pool “in good health” is to make sure that you’re getting an adequate amount of vitamins and minerals from your diet – and possibly from supplementation – which ties back to the ramblings above in #3 subheading of this article.